 Opportunities will be provided for supervised experience in local settings such as preschool; elementary school; hospital industry; YMCA; and crisis intervention centers.
 This course can be taken either in conjunction with an ongoing content course or as applied work after successful completion of an appropriate content course.
 May be repeated for credit with consent of instructor.
 Be advised that practicum sites may require current TB clearance and criminal background checks.
-Pre: Consent of instructor; PSY 100.
-Note: Students participating in Practicum must sign the UH West Oʻahuʻs Assumption of Risk and Release Form.
-This form must be completed prior to beginning this off-campus activity.
+Note: Students participating in Practicum must sign the UHWO Assumption of Risk and Release Form.
+This form must be completed and returned to instructor prior to beginning this off-campus activity.

-PSY 407B

-Psychology Practicum: Interventions Related to Substance Use (v)
+PSY 407B Psychology Practicum: Interventions Related to Substance Use (v)

-Supervised experience working in a program focused on the prevention or treatment of substance-related problems.
-Be advised that practicum sites may require current TB clearance and criminal background checks.
-Pre: PSY 100, PSY 403 or 406; and PSY 373, or appropriate courses in counseling skills and substance-related problems.
-Note: Students participating in Practicum must sign the UH
+Pre: PSY 100; and PSY 403 or 406; and PSY 373, or appropriate courses in counseling skills and substance-related problems.